Lalahsan123/CCKK/README.md

 # CCKK
-Cadet College Kallar Kahar.it is situated on Khushab Road.:":
+Cadet College Kallar Kahar.it is situated on Khushab Road.CCKK has a lovely environment.